Sustainable RF Wireless Energy Transfer for Massive IoT: enablers and challenges: Low-complexity, pollution-aware, and secure WET

 \subsection{Pollution-aware WET strategies}

 While increasing the incident power benefits the IoT devices, it also increases the environmental RF pollution and degrades the QoS or even causes service interruptions of nearby networks using the same spectrum.
+That is why investigating the impact of forthcoming extensions of the operating frequency ranges on the performance and applications of WET, may provide interesting research directions in this regard.
 Moreover, the exposure to high levels of RF-EMF radiation can potentially harm humans and other living species, e.g., stimulation of nerves and tissue heating for frequencies up to $10~$MHz and above $100~$kHz, respectively.
 The International Commission on Non-ionizing Radiation Protection \cite{international2020guidelines}, the Federal Communications Commission \cite{fcc2019guidelines}, and the IEEE \cite{8859679} dictate/recommend regulations for operation in the frequency range of $100~$kHz to $300~$GHz, for the general public and workers, and for different parts of the human body.
 These regulatory bodies provide a set of basic restrictions, e.g., specific absorption rate, specific absorption, absorbed power density, and absorbed energy density, that measure the absorption rate of electromagnetic energy by humans per unit of body mass or area.
 In practice, the basic restriction quantities are difficult to measure.
 Hence, reference levels in terms of incident power density, incident energy density, and electric/magnetic field strength, are also specified to provide an equivalent degree of protection as the basic restrictions.